Context Window Anxiety: Countering Premature Task Closure¶

 - Consistent underestimation of available remaining tokens — Cognition found the model was "very precise about these wrong estimates"

-This is distinct from the context window dumb zone, which is a measurable quality degradation in recall and reasoning as context fills.
-Context anxiety is a behavioral shift — the model starts acting as if it must wrap up, even when capacity remains.
+This is distinct from the context window dumb zone, a measurable quality degradation in recall and reasoning as context fills.
+Context anxiety is a behavioral shift — the model acts as if it must wrap up, even when capacity remains.

 Anthropic's best-practices documentation confirms that performance degrades as context fills and that models may "forget earlier instructions or make more mistakes" — but frames this as cognitive load, not a behavioral mode shift.
 The behavioral framing comes from practitioner observation rather than public benchmarks, and specific token thresholds at which the behavior triggers remain model-dependent.